hirolau/SQL-real-world-problems/README.md

 |             3 | 2021-05-31 00:00:00 |           1 |
 |             3 | 2021-06-30 00:00:00 |           1 |

-## 5. Adjust missied payments based on recoveries
+## 5. Adjust missed payments based on recoveries

 This problem is fun but a bit hard to describe: